amclark42/so-youre-planning-to-vote-2020/README.md

     * sending a bipartisan team to pick up ballots,
     * etc.
   * Ballots are collected from these boxes regularly.
-* If you plan to mail your ballot, try to get it to the post office ASAP—ideally, within a few days after you receive it.
+* ~~If you plan to mail your ballot, try to get it to the post office ASAP—ideally, within a few days after you receive it.~~
-  * The USPS recommends mailing ballots at least a week before their deadline. ([USPS](https://about.usps.com/what/government-services/election-mail/))
+  * ~~The USPS recommends mailing ballots at least a week before their deadline. ([USPS](https://about.usps.com/what/government-services/election-mail/))~~
-  * To be on the safe side, expect two or three weeks before arrival.
+  * ~~To be on the safe side, expect two or three weeks before arrival.~~
+  * As of October 29, reports from some states and from the USPS indicate that mail delivery times have dropped again. **Do not mail your ballot.**
 * You may be able to hand-deliver your ballot to your local election authority, or directly to your polling place during an early voting period.
+  * If you hand a ballot to a poll worker on Election Day, your ballot may go through a waiting period as the state verifies that you haven't also voted in person.
+If you want your vote to count immediately, consider handing your blank ballot to the poll worker, and asking for a fresh one to fill out in person.
 * You may have the option to track your ballot online, so you’ll be able to see when it arrives. ([NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))

 Some states will only accept mail-in ballots up until the polls close on Election Day.
 Others will accept mail-in ballots that have been postmarked by Election Day, as long as they are received by a set date. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))